nepo-dev/nepo.dev/posts/reverse-engineer-android-app-api.md

 When we are able to understand what app and backend are saying to each other, we will begin investigating the (now exposed) API.
-When we're done, we might even have the chance to automate our daily app usage into a script.
+If we're lucky, we might even have the chance to automate our daily app usage into a script.
 That way we won't even have to open the app again.

 This article will be split in 3 parts: